psq0421/SIQI/README.md

 ### Conversation workbench

 - Chat: standard conversations, local history, search, streaming responses, and attachment capability checks.
-- Agent: autonomous programming workflows within a selected local workspace.
-Plans and actions are shown before writes or execution.
+- Agent: an autonomous programming loop within a selected local workspace.
+Plans and actions are shown before writes or execution; real results can be reviewed, continued, or undone from per-run snapshots.
-- Harness: accepts tested DeepSeek API profiles only and provides review, static-analysis, and test guidance.
+- Harness: accepts only tested DeepSeek API profiles with a stored key and provides review, static-analysis, and test guidance.
-- MCP: manages HTTP, SSE, and developer-only stdio servers, tests connections, and lists discovered tools.
+- MCP: defaults to Streamable HTTP, supports legacy HTTP+SSE and developer-only stdio, and provides connection tests, tool discovery, and per-call approval.
 - AI team: coordinates up to eight tested API profiles.
 Members share previous outputs over multiple rounds, then a coordinator produces one synthesis.
 - Text-only models disable image, PDF, and audio attachment actions.
 Multimodal capability is declared explicitly by each profile.